yuhtgyju/Binary-Compiler/README.md

 # Binary-Compiler
-Compile Binary to an executeable.
+Compile Binary to an executable.

 Currently only supports C code, as you need clang to compile.